 Most full-time degree candidates admitted into the program will complete the degree requirements in two years.
 The thesis option requires 30 semester hours of graduate work while the non-thesis option requires 39.

-- Hold a baccalaureate degree in computer science or a related discipline with a minimum 3.0 cumulative grade point average
+- Hold a baccalaureate degree in computer science or a related discipline

 - Three letters of recommendation

 - Statement of purpose

 - Demonstrate knowledge of at least one high-level programming language and demonstrate mathematical maturity.

 - Demonstrate proficiency in data structures, computer organization, and operating systems.

 - October 1 for Spring enrollment

 All assistantships (and any fellowships) are awarded through the academic department.
 Students interested in obtaining an assistantship must apply.
 New students may indicate on their online application for admission that they would like to be considered for an assistantship.
 Current students must contact the academic department for application information.
 Each department may have different requirements for assistantship applicants, so all students should contact the academic department to determine these particular requirements.
 Only those students fully admitted to a master’s or doctoral degree-seeking program are eligible for a graduate assistantship.
 Students admitted as non-degree seeking or to a certificate program may not hold an assistantship.

 Paying for college is a vital part of the education process.
 It is important to be informed of the many sources of aid available.
 Student loans are available to degree-seeking graduate students.
 Information on student loans can be found through the Office of Student Financial Aid.
 The Office of Student Financial Aid is located in Simmons Hall.